Covering Problems and Core Percolations on Hypergraphs

-with critical exponent $\zeta=1$ (see SI Sec.II for details).
-Fig.~\ref{graph3}~(d) shows that for a Poisson-Poisson hypergraph the size of core2 starts to decrease at large values of $c$.
-By increasing the number of hyperlinks connected to a node, but keeping the cardinailty distribution constant, the probability of a node being connected to a hyperedge with cardinality one increases, and any node connected to a hyperedge with cardinality one is automatically removed.
-This effect is not relevant if the probability that a node is connect to a hyperedge with cardinality one is very small, $1-\exp(-c~e^{-d})\ll1$.
-For large values of $c$ and $d$, this effect is only relevant if $c\sim \exp(d)$.
+with critical exponent $\zeta_2=1$ (see SI Sec.IV.D for details).
+Fig.~\ref{graph3}~(d) shows that for a Poisson-Poisson hypergraph the size of $s^{\mathrm{v}}_{\rm v}$ starts to decrease at large values of $c$.
+By increasing the number of hyperedges connected to a vertex, but keeping the cardinailty distribution constant, the probability of a vertex being connected to a hyperedge with cardinality one increases, and any vertex connected to a hyperedge with cardinality one is automatically removed.
+This effect is not relevant if the probability that a vertex is connected to a hyperedge with cardinality one is very small, $1-\exp(-c~e^{-d})\ll1$.
+For large values of $c$ and $d$, this effect is only relevant if $c\sim e^d$.

-For d-uniform hypergrath with Poisson vertex degree distribution there is a simple relation between the critical mean degree (percolation threshold) and the mean hyperedge cardinality:

-where $e =2.71828\cdots$ (See Ref.~\cite{citeulike:11962060} or SI Sec.I for details).
-The relation between the critical mean degree $c^*$ (percolation threshold) and the hyperedge mean cardinality $d$ is represented in Fig.~\ref{fig4}.
-The phase space of core2 is equal to the phase space of core1 if we interchanged the mean cardinality $d$ with the mean degree $c$.
-This is true of course, because as mentioned before, the core2 of a hypergraph is the core1 of the dual hypergraph.
+Phase diagrams of the h$_{\mm{core}}$ and v$_{\mm{core}}$ percolations on hypergraphs with Poisson vertex degree distributions are shown in Fig.~\ref{fig4}.
+Note that the phase diagram of v$_\mm{core}$ percolation is equal to that of h$_\mm{core}$ percolation if we interchanged the mean cardinality $d$ with the mean degree $c$.
+This is true because the v$_\mm{core}$ of a hypergraph is the h$_\mm{core}$ of the dual hypergraph.